evidentiallab/YiBing_Zhu_project_EDTs/README.md

 Python version == 3.8

-Manim of 3b1b , not the community edition
+Manim of 3b1b , not the community edition.